-The HVAC systems we install may optionally be equipped with highly advanced technology that captures harmful pollutants such as mold spores, dust particles and even airborne bacteria.
+The HVAC systems we install may optionally be equipped with highly advanced technology that captures harmful pollutants such as mold spores, dust particles, and even airborne bacteria and viruses.
 The system then purges these pollutants from the air and subsequently emits only purified air that’s healthier to breathe.
-If you have allergies, a respiratory disease or any other health condition, the simple installation of one of our air management systems can greatly improve your indoor air quality — as well as your health and overall quality of life.
+If you have allergies, respiratory disease, or other health conditions, the simple installation of one of our air management systems can greatly improve your indoor air quality — as well as your health and overall quality of life.

 Unlike regular air filters that offer only basic filtration, the optional upgraded systems we can install are specifically designed to eliminate a wide range of air pollutants with maximum efficiency.
 With the simple installation of one of our custom-tailored solutions, you can regain your health and that of your loved ones — and enjoy a healthier, more comfortable living environment.

 At Tuckey Mechanical Services, we understand that each family and each home has its own unique requirements.
 That’s why, instead of offering only cookie-cutter solutions, we take the time to sit down with you to truly understand what your needs are.
 For example, perhaps you suffer from allergies and want to reduce the amount of dust in the air.
 Or maybe your child has asthma and needs a more comprehensive solution that also addresses mold spores and airborne viruses.